mrlynn/lightninghire-support/README.md

 ## Database Setup

-The support portal shares the same MongoDB database as the main Lightning Hire application.
+The support portal shares the same MongoDB database as the main LightningHire application.
 It creates the following collections:

 - `knowledgearticles`
 - `articlecategories`